saulhardman/itemised/README.md

 ## To do

 ### Tag suggestions
-- [ ] Provide a list of tags to the `addExpense` view
+- [ ] Provide a list of tags to the `addExpense` view (ordered by count)
 - [ ] Render list of tags
-- [ ] Listen for click event on tags elements and add tag to tags input
+- [ ] Listen for click event on tags elements and add tag to tags input and mark tag as selected
+- [ ] Break tag out into its own block
+- [ ] Make tags in 'filtered by' list clickable

 ### Expenses
 - [x] Add location icon
 - [x] Add date icon
+- [ ] Refactor drag to delete logic
+- [ ] Swipe right to edit expense
+- [ ] Only show note and amount by default
+- [ ] Show date, location, and tags on tap

+### Animations
-- [ ] Animate expenses in and out
+- [ ] Figure out how/when to animate for smoother transitions

+### User flow
-- [ ] Make expenses editable
+- [ ] Add an introduction template to the expenses list when no expenses are present

+### User accounts
+- [ ] Add user accounts

 ### Search
 - [ ] Add search functionality